 - Security economics

-The Centre’s work focuses on six main research themes, building on the University’s strengths and the expertise of the Centre’s members.
+Our work focuses on six main research themes, building on the University’s strengths and the expertise of our members.

-In addition to its local PhD student cohort, SCCS is also actively encouraging students (UG and MSc) of taught programme at Surrey and visiting students from other universities including overseas institutes to conduct research work under supervision of selected SCCS core members.
+In addition to our local PhD student cohort, we also actively encourage undergraduate and masters students, from Surrey and visiting students from other universities, including overseas institutes, to conduct research work under supervision of our selected core members.
 This is not necessarily limited to physical visits at Surrey, but also remote collaborative research.